 - 1. All interscholastic contests, including but not limited to, athletics, FFA, FBLA, speech contests, and similar organizations or events. - 2.
 Cheerleading - 3.
 Music competition, performances (except Christmas and Spring concerts), and clinics - 4.
-Ineligible students are not allowed to attend extracurricular activities unless they are a participant in the activity - 5 Other activities deemed appropriate h - 5.
+Ineligible students are not allowed to attend extracurricular activities unless they are - a participant in the activity - 5.
 Other activities deemed appropriate by the principal